 The school has its own on-site catering service, which produces high-quality, fresh menus adapted to the requirements of our children.
+Light snacks, sandwiches and drinks are available for purchase in Coffee Corner by Secondary school students during their breaktimes.
 Students may choose the school's lunch service or bring a packed lunch.
 Our catering service can accommodate many dietary requirements and food allergies and intolerances for which medical certificates are requested.
-Please note: Our professional catering service does not use nuts in food preparation, but trace amounts may be present.
+Please note: our professional catering service does not use nuts in food preparation, but trace amounts may be present.
 For further details or to register for the lunch services, please contact meals@lcis.ch.

-COFFEE CORNER
+COFFEE CORNER - PARENTS & VISITORS